 What poison ivy has taught me is this.
-I learned by life’s self taught experience & surviving what for me was a emotionally charged nerve wracking adverse ordeal, Poison Ivy showed me what greater tenacity and persistence mean and when most often practiced usually pays off.
+I learned by life’s self-taught experience & surviving what for me was an emotionally charged nerve-wracking adverse ordeal, Poison Ivy showed me what greater tenacity and persistence mean and when most often practiced usually pay off.
 It taught me that once bravery is demonstrated in face of adversity and is fused to persistence, has really paid off big time in my life.
 I have now learned how to live by dominating over my adversaries when I am confronted by adversity.
 When times get tough the tough get going.
-Or that public ridicule are most often fueled by unjust empty words being spoken aloud by others who are ignorant of facts, has taught me to not fear public ridicule or debate.
+Or that public ridicule is most often fueled by unjust empty words being spoken aloud by others who are ignorant of facts, has taught me to not fear public ridicule or debate.
 I now look away from those who choose to remain ignorant.
 Since the poison ivy plant survives in its own native plant habitat it is despite all the derogatory names it gets frequently called, and is despite all the fun that is being made and poked at this plant.
-Still this plant readily is successfully flourishing today just about everywhere despite the public outcry and ridicule against all that it represents.
+Still, this plant readily is successfully flourishing today just about everywhere despite the public outcry and ridicule against all that it represents.
 This plant grows amidst the harshest of all extreme living conditions, known how to thrive.
 Poison Ivy actually possesses great adaptive survival skills unlike most of us who only know how to do things one way.
-Poison Ivy likes growing and surviving in the toughest of extreme environmental conditions, this plant lives in both hot wet or dry, just as it thrives in cold dry or wet.
-It can withstand floods and droughts, lives in windblown mountain top peaks, and low lying valleys.
-It grows in direct scalding sun, same as it does in dense forest shade.
-It grows making direct continual contact with both fresh and salt ocean water, same as id thrives within salt drenched air.
+Poison Ivy likes growing and surviving in the toughest of extreme environmental conditions, this plant lives in both hot wet, or dry, just as it thrives in cold dry, or wet.
+It can withstand floods and droughts, lives in windblown mountain top peaks, and low-lying valleys.
+It grows in direct scalding sun, the same as it does in dense forest shade.
+It grows to make direct continual contact with both fresh and salty ocean water, same as it thrives within salt-drenched air.
 This plant always flourishes despite all public criticisms being lent and made negatively about this plant.
 It does flinch or falter despite all the criticism, it thrives and flourishes with its highly adaptive survivability this plant always makes the very best of an adverse situation is nonetheless.
-How many other plants have popular songs, stories, books, movies and characters being written about them?
-Now that speaks volumes of this plants own greater innate success.
-Consistently this plant’s physical presence dominates 80% of the human population, are found living in fear and terror of the two ever first meeting up.
+How many other plants have popular songs, stories, books, movies, and characters being written about them?
+Now that speaks volumes of this plant’s own greater innate success.
+Consistently this plant’s physical presence dominates 80% of the human population, is found living in fear and terror of the two ever first meeting up.
 This plant has changed the face of history and taught me how to not only survive and weather life’s greatest disappointments, it has personally shown me life’s harshest of reality -discrimination demonstrated thru ignorance.
 Ii has taught me thru living thus life’s lesson best learned come from the school of hard knocks, that persisting through all of life’s difficult if not hardest times, is to wipe away tears and sadness come back and try still harder.
 As for me not liking wearing the color PINK, I finally found a fashionable resolve, there now is a place inside my wardrobe for me to wear it.
 As for not liking the itching, I still can’t say…… as I have.

 Lower half of Fairfield County from the Metro NYS line following along the coast / US Route 95 corridor including: Darien, Stamford, Strattford, Norwalk, Rowayton.
 Etc.